CruGlobal/red-egg/README.md

     RedEgg.configure()
-        .setParameterSanitizer(new MyCustomParameterSanitizer()) // or use the built-in NoOpParameterSanitizer .setErrbitConfig(createConfig()); // see CDI section for example code
+        .setParameterSanitizer(new MyCustomParameterSanitizer()) // or use the built-in NoOpParameterSanitizer .setEntitySanitizer(new MyCustomEntitySanitizer()) // or use the built-in NoOpEntitySanitizer .setErrbitConfig(createConfig()); // see CDI section for example code

 Instead of injecting a `WebErrorRecorder`, look one up via the `RecorderFactory`.